One of my best friends had a baby recently and she asked me what I think about using coconut oil for your baby.

 I don’t want that on my skin, so why would you put it on a sensitive little baby?

-Coconut oil’s antibacterial, anti-fungal, antiviral and anti-parasitic properties keep your baby naturally clean and moisturize its skin.
+Coconut oil’s antimicrobial properties keep your baby naturally clean and moisturize its skin.

 It’s very easy to make your own natural baby wash: